Georgetown University: Qatar campus

 In 2002, the Qatar Foundation for Education, Science and Community Development presented the School of Foreign Service with the resources and space to open a campus in Education City in Al Rayyan, Qatar.
 SFS-Qatar opened in 2005 as a liberal arts and international affairs undergraduate school for regional students.

-Georgetown University in Qatar (GU-Q; previously Georgetown University School of Foreign Service in Qatar) is an external campus of the Walsh School of Foreign Service in Education City, outside of Doha, Qatar.
-GU-Q (the abbreviation for Georgetown's campus in Qatar) is supported by a partnership between Qatar Foundation and Georgetown University.
-Georgetown's campus in Qatar offers a Bachelor of Science in Foreign Service (BSFS) and three certificates.
-Apart from language courses, including Arabic and French, all courses in GU-Q are taught in English and the curriculum and course materials in the specified majors are identical to those offered at Georgetown's main campus in Washington D.C.
+It offers the same Bachelor of Science in Foreign Service (BSFS) as the main campus, in addition to three certificates.
+Apart from language courses, including Arabic and French, all courses are taught in English and the curriculum and course materials in the specified majors are identical to those offered at Georgetown's main campus in Washington D.C.

 Facilities abroad

 In December 1979, the Marquesa Margaret Rockefeller de Larrain, granddaughter of John D. Rockefeller, gave the Villa Le Balze to Georgetown University.
 The Villa is in Fiesole, Italy, on a hill above the city of Florence.
 The Villa is used year-round for study abroad programs focused on specialized interdisciplinary study of Italian culture and civilization.

 The main facility for the McGhee Center for Eastern Mediterranean Studies was donated to Georgetown in 1989 by alumnus and former United States Ambassador to Turkey George C. McGhee.
 The school is in the town of Alanya, Turkey within the Seljuq-era Alanya Castle, on the Mediterranean.
 The center operates study abroad programs one semester each year, concentrating on Turkish language, architectural history, and Islamic studies.

 In December 2007, Georgetown opened a liaison office in Shanghai, China to coordinate with Fudan University and others.
 In 2008, the Georgetown University Law Center in conjunction with an international consortium of law schools established the Center for Transnational Legal Studies in London, England.

+In November 2023, Indonesian President Joko Widodo announced Georgetown plans to open a satellite campus of the School of Foreign Service in Jakarta that will offer degree programs for present and future policymakers in the United States and Southeast Asia.
+The campus, known as Georgetown SFS Asia-Pacific (GSAP), was launched in January 2025.